 Movie Review: “Togo”

-Many in the town have become very sick—including many of the town's children—and while a cure for the virus has been discovered, Nome’s remote location has made it difficult to get the cure to the town.
-If they do not get the cure quickly, many of those who are sick will not survive.
+Many in the town have become very sick—including many of the town's children—and while a cure for the virus has been discovered, Nome’s remote location has made it difficult to get the cure to the people of the town.
+If they do not get the cure quickly, many will surely die.
 Thus, Nome must once again rely on its dog-sledding teams.
 However, a terrible, deadly storm is on its way, and only one team has a chance of making it through.
 Leonhard Seppala (Willem Dafoe) and his renowned lead dog Togo have a chance at making the run.
-However, even for the best team around, this storm is deadly and Togo is now too old for long runs like this—even without considering the storm—but Seppala knows that he does not stand a chance without his lead dog.
-There is a very real possibility that they do not make it back alive, but for many in town Seppala and Togo are their only hope.
+Even for the best team around, this storm is deadly and Togo is now too old for long runs like this—even without considering the storm—but Seppala knows that he does not stand a chance without his lead dog.
+There is a very real possibility that they do not make it back alive, but they are the only hope for many in the town of Nome, Alaska.

 The Pros & Cons

 The Mission (+5pts)

 The Ice (-1pts)

 In a dog movie such as this one, the bond between the main character and their dog is extremely important.
 In Togo, the bond between Leonhard Seppala and Togo was really strong.
 A lot of that was due to the writing, but Willem Dafoe certainly deserves plenty of credit as well.
 The writing worked so well, because we got to see the relationship between these two characters grow over time.